 Ball valves are not very high maintenance parts.
-Other than worn O rings that seal the ball inside the valve body, keeping the valve clean and free-turning with a little lubrication is all they need.
+Other than worn O rings that seal the ball inside the valve body, keeping the valve clean and free-turning with a little lubrication is all it needs.
 It’s when a valve looses its lubrication and debris or corrosion builds up that it can become hard to turn.
 If you apply too much force to a plastic valve, the handle can break off leaving the valve inoperable and you must repair or replace it.

 Keep the ball rolling